Greetings from our Tiny House in the Charcoal Forest!

 Knitting as usual…

-I’m so grateful that our Tiny House has super efficient heating & cooling, so I can close all the windows up and it becomes nearly sound proof, which is helping me cope with the loud noise of chain saws and bulldozers of the loggers at work nearby, and eventually the construction of the house.
+I’m so grateful that our Tiny House has super efficient heating & cooling, so I can close all the windows up and it becomes nearly sound proof, which is helping me cope with the loud noise of chain saws and bulldozers from the loggers at work – very closely -nearby, and eventually the construction of the house.
 Eventually.
 Once in a while a huge tree lands with a thud and shakes the Tiny House, but here inside we are safe and far enough away not to be bothered too awfully much.
 Still trying to find my former manic wave, while adapting to the big changes going on, but I wanted to post this for our friends and family who have been wondering how our new living situation is since the wildfire, now almost six months ago.
 We’re moved back up on the mountain now, that’s us.
 Here.
 Now.

 Everything in its place, and life is good.

 In closing, I just wanted to say that I’d love to hear more from you.
 I want to encourage some chattiness (plenty of space in the WordPress comments)…so please don’t be shy, and tell me about you!